 This is a boon to any dressage rider and the larger native breeds have both the presence and intelligence to do dressage to a high level.

 It is an absolute pleasure to see a true native breed perform well in a dressage test.

 So whatever horse or pony you have; they can do it.

 Invest in a few dressage riding lessons.

 Someone on the ground is invaluable when you try something new.
-Although this can be expensive, riding lessons, even once a month, can be highly beneficial.
+Although they can be expensive, riding lessons even once a month, can be highly beneficial.

 See our riding schools and riding clubs lists for good facilities in your local area.